ShadowApex/steamos-ubuntu/README.md

 `cd steamos-ubuntu`
 `sudo ./install.sh`

-## Switching between sessions

-After installation, there will not be an easy way to switch between a regular Gnome desktop session and Steam.
-In order to make it easier to switch between the two, there are two commands that are installed that will let you switch between the two:

-* `reboot-to-desktop-mode` - sets gnome as the default session and reboots
-* `reboot-to-steamos-mode` - sets steam as the default session and reboots

-You can access the terminal from Steam by adding a local shortcut for `Sakura`.

 ## Advanced Options
 The installation script has several options that you can specify upon installation in the form of environment variables.
 You can specify these options by prefixing